ysharplanguage/FastJsonParser/README.md

 A minimalistic, and pretty fast JSON parser/deserializer.

-The complete source code (Visual Studio 2010 solution), tests, and test data, are in the "JsonTest" folder.
+The complete source code (with a Visual Studio 2010 solution) is pretty short, coming with a few tests, and test data, all in the "JsonTest" folder.

 Goal
 ----